 – Tom Teper, Associate University Librarian for Collections and Technical Services and Associate Dean of Libraries

 - Thomas Teper, Associate University Librarian for Collections, Assistant Dean of Libraries, Head of Preservation

 - Esra Coskun, Collections Analysis and Planning Specialist

 Related Library Units

 - Acquisitions: Coordinates procurement, payment, and initial processing of all acquisitions.

-- Collection Assessment: Gathers and analyzes internal and external data to support collection development decisions.
+- Collection Analytics: Gathers and analyzes internal and external data to support collection development decisions.

 - Collection Management Services: Manages local and cooperative remote storage operations, collection management processing, and processing gift of materials.

 Office of Collections and Technical Services Committees

 The Office of Collections and Technical Services collaborates with partners throughout the library, university and beyond.

 The Collection Development Committee (CDC) is the primary group for deliberations on Library collection policies and advises the AUL for Collections.
 All issues pertaining to the collection, including the materials budget and funding, purchasing and withdrawal procedures, preservation, and matters pertaining to the acquisition of and access to all forms of information are considered by the CDC.